Team-CE/Mario-Forever-Storm-Engine/README.md

 This engine is only compatible with **GODOT 3.5.x**.

 #### [CONTRIBUTING TO THIS ENGINE]
-This engine is still in development, so all contributions are welcome!
-Feel free to open pull requests.
-Please follow the original style of code while doing a contribution.
+This engine has been discontinued.
+Please check out a newer engine for Godot 4 - [Thunder Engine](https://github.com/Thunder-Engine-Dev/thunder-engine).

 #### [DISCLAIMER]
 All of the assets and GFX are all courtesy of Nintendo.
 This project is free